 Pollution and energy scarcity are becoming insurmountable issues that threaten our environment.
-As global citizens, it is our responsibility to contribute to energy conservation by buying eco-friendly products.
-After all, we cannot blame it all on the companies since we are equally responsible if we knowingly invest in products that are born out of harmful manufacturing processes.
+As global citizens, it is our responsibility to contribute to energy conservation by choosing to buy eco-friendly products.
+After all, we cannot blame it all on corporate companies, since we are equally responsible if we knowingly invest in products that are born out of harmful manufacturing processes.

-Greenpeace is a leading voluntary organization that campaigns on environmental issues such as global warming, deforestation, overfishing, commercial whaling, genetic engineering, etc. Greenpeace has published “The Guide to Greener Electronics,” (GGE), which ranks leading mobile phone, PC, TV, and game console manufacturers on their environmental policies.
-A few of the leading environmentally responsible companies have been ranked in the GGE guide on the basis of three criteria: energy criterion, product criterion and sustainable operations criterion:
+Greenpeace is a leading global voluntary organization that campaigns on environmental issues such as global warming, deforestation, overfishing, commercial whaling, genetic engineering, etc. Greenpeace has published “The Guide to Greener Electronics”, which ranks leading mobile phone, PC, TV, and game console manufacturers on their environmental policies.
+A few of the leading environmentally responsible companies have been ranked in the Greenpeace Guide to Greener Electronics on the basis of three criteria: energy, product design and sustainable operations.

 Wipro Ltd is an Indian multinational information technology, consulting and outsourcing Service Company.
 Wipro is one of the most eco-friendly tech companies internationally.
 It retained the first position in the India edition of the Greenpeace Guide to Greener Electronics with 5.4 points and became the only Indian company listed on the international version with 7.1 points.
 As per the energy criterion, Wipro is the top scorer its commitment to reduce its greenhouse gas (GHG) emissions by 44% by 2015 from 2008, the highest among Indian companies.
 In terms of product criterion, all of Wipro’s new products met the Energy Star compliance, giving it a score of 10/16.